 Your Lenovo monitor has a range of possible display resolutions that it can relay back to your PC.

 It is likely that your computer’s graphic card is currently set on a display resolution that is higher than what your monitor can handle.
-If this is the case it could be the reason for the Lenovo power saving mode message you are receiving.
+If this is the case, it could be causing the problem.

 The easiest way to fix this is to hook your PC up to a different monitor and then adjust your resolution settings to the lowest level.